kbuntrock/openapi-maven-plugin/docs/configuration.md

 Define a white list of classes / methods / both which are autorised to be documented.
 Each entry is divided in 3 parts
 - left : class regex
-- separator : double underscore, used only to split the left and right part ("__")
+- separator : #, used only to split the left and right part
 - right : method regex

 !> It is the class canonical name (with package) which is given to the regex pattern matcher.